Walk, Don't Run (instrumental): The Ventures recording

 After hearing a Chet Atkins recording of "Walk, Don't Run", the Tacoma-based instrumental rock band The Ventures released their version of the tune as a single in spring 1960 on Dolton Records.
 This version made the Billboard Hot 100 chart, peaking at number 2 and kept out of the number 1 spot by "It's Now or Never" by Elvis Presley.
 "Walk, Don't Run" also made the US Hot R&B Sides chart, where it went to number 13.
 The instrumental reached number 3 on the Cash Box magazine chart for five weeks in August and September 1960.
 In Canada, the song reached #1 on August 29, 1960.
 The Dolton release of this record had two backing sides, the first release (Dolton 25) had "Home", and after initial sales were so great, the B-side was replaced with a Bogle–Wilson original composition, "The McCoy" (Dolton 25-X), to gain royalties.

 Personnel on this record were Bob Bogle – lead guitar, Don Wilson – rhythm guitar, Nokie Edwards – bass, and Skip Moore – drums.
 It was recorded and engineered by Joe Boles, who had a basement studio in his home in Seattle, Washington.
 He also engineered the band's first two albums.
-This version of the song follows the musical structure known as the Andalusian cadence, which originated from Flamenco, although the Ventures' version replaces the vi chord (relative to C major) with a VI chord, A major.
+This version of the song follows the musical structure known as the Andalusian cadence, which originated from Flamenco, although the Ventures' version replaces the vi chord (relative to C major) with a VI chord, A minor.